-These renowed fish grippers, and other lip grippers, are a great way to remain safe while holding or unhooking a fish and keeping your fingers and hands out of harm’s way from things like hooks or teeth.
+These renowned fish grippers, and other lip grippers, are a great way to remain safe while holding or unhooking a fish and keeping your fingers and hands out of harm’s way from things like hooks or teeth.

 Our resident expert and fishing guide Shawn Chapin has broken down the key features of the famous Boga Grip in this article and also come up with the best boga grip alternatives below for those who don’t want to spend well north of $100 on a lip gripper.